 "I'll tell you again, the positive right now is just what you said – he's getting better game after game after game," Duffner said of Vea.
 "That attribute to Coach [Brentson] Bucker and Coach [Paul] Spicer and certainly to Vita and his preparation weekly.
 He's playing dominantly at the moment and we'd like that to continue.
 That helps the entire defense.
 When you're strong up the middle, you're going to be strong overall.
 We're anxious for him just to continue to have that kind of production.
 I think again, it's reflective of his preparation, but it's also just again the more reps he's getting.
 He's kind of now more in the midseason for him because of injury and so forth early on in the year.
 We're anxious to continue to see him be in that productive mode."

 Vea registered nine tackles against the Ravens in Baltimore, which is rare for an interior defensive lineman.
-It's a testament to how well he plays laterally, meaning he's shedding blocks better and reacting fast enough to move around and get to runners.
+It's a testament to how well he plays laterally, meaning he's shedding blocks better and reacting fast enough to move around and get to runners to make plays.